 We can also use the combination of ascending and descending order.
-It sorts the customers by eduction in ascending and country name by descending order.
+Alteryx sorts the customers by eduction in ascending and country names by descending order.

 When we try to sort the Sales column in ascending order, it has given a strange result.
 It is because the sales column is of string type.

 If you want to sort the string column with numeric values, you can try using the Alteryx dictionary order option.
-It might give the correct result but not recommend.
+It might give the correct result but is not recommended.